 After the most recent surgery in April 1977, doctors benched him for a year.
 The surgeon performing that operation said the chances were one in 10 that Bobby would play again.

 Despite those odds, Orr insists that “the knee feels good” as he settles back with wife Peggy in the family room of their ranch house.
 Darren is in the kitchen devouring Sesame Street and spaghetti, and 1-year-old Brent gurgles in a walker.
 “The knee is strong,” Orr says.
-“It doesn’t anymore.
+“It doesn’t hurt anymore.
 It doesn’t buckle.
 But inside there’s just bone on bone, no cartilage left, nothing to absorb shock.
 Little pieces of bone break off and float through the joint.”
 His wife pales at the description and turns her face.
 “Sometimes you can hear them when I walk.”

 • Peter Gammons, Sports Illustrated, October, 1976: